amarillier/jiggler/README.md

 Daemonization / backgrounding is not provided, use your operating system to pass the parameters you want and cause this application to run as a background process.

-Do NOT use jiggler when it will violate your security policies in public spaces.
-This is intended for use only in secure, remote, work from home type environments.

 # To-do / known problems